bonitasoft/bonita-doc/md/text-annotations.md

 Text annotations are useful to exchange information with other business analysts viewing or developing the process.
-They are also a useful way of storing information that might be required for process maintenance (similarly to comments in HTML source files).
+They are also a useful way of storing information that might be required for process maintenance (similarly to comments in.md source files).